NickrenREN/enhancements/keps/sig-storage/20190530-pv-health-monitor.md

 ![pv health monitor architecture](./pv-health-monitor.png)

-First of all, i want to note that we divide the PVs health condition checking into three cases
+First of all, i want to note that we mainly check three aspects at first:

 - The health condition checking of PVs themselves, such as if the PV is deleted, if the usage is reaching the threshold...;
 - Attaching conditions checking;
 - Mounting conditions checking.

-And in addition, we plan to create a service to receive PV health condition reports from other compoments deployed by users.
+And in addition, we plan to create a service to receive PV health condition reports from other compoments implemented and deployed by users.

 Three main parts are involved here in the architecture.

-- API change: we plan to introduce a new Taint called PVUnhealthTaint whose key is specific (PVUnhealthMessage) and value can be set differently.
+- API change: we plan to use Annotation to mark PVs if they are unhealthy at the first stage.
-- External Controller:  responsible for three tasks.
+- External Controller:
+  - Check if the network storage is still attached
   - Trigger controller RPC to check the health condition of network PVs themselves for network storage;
   - Watch for node failure events for both network and local storage;
   - Create HTTP(RPC) service to receive PVs health condition reports;

-- External Agent: responsible for two tasks.
+- External Agent:
-  - Trigger node RPC  to check PVs’ attaching and mounting conditions for network storage;
+  - Trigger node RPC  to check PVs’ mounting conditions for network storage;
-     - Since we want to check attaching per node in order to support multi-attach, put attaching check in node RPC here.
   - Trigger controller and node RPC(when ready) to check local PVs health condition for local storage;
     - For now, we do not have CSI support for local storage, we may check the local PVs directly by the agent at first, and then move the checks to RPC interfaces when ready.